Sorry

 0:30

 People looking at the artworks on display in the Stars artists’ exhibition on the fence outside of Beijing’s China Art Gallery.
-Chi Xiaoning, Film of Star Group Activities of 1979 (excerpt), 1979.
+Chi Xiaoning, Film of Stars Group Activities of 1979 (excerpt), 1979.
 Single-channel 16mm film transferred to digital video (black and white, silent).
 M+, Hong Kong.
 Museum purchase and gift of The Stars Art Foundation Limited, 2017. © M+, Hong Kong

 Chi climbed the back of the fence to capture the impressions of onlookers as they stared at the artworks with shock and awe.
 Chi’s method, like the Stars artists’, focused on ordinary people such as factory workers, teachers with students, and the elderly.
 He recorded their genuine emotions and free expressions typically hidden beneath the outer masks that had become the default after years of toeing the party line.